-Net financial items for the period, excluding non-recurring items, amounted to SEK -46 million (-55).
-Non-recurring items, related to the refinancing transaction, amounted to SEK 430 million.

-Earnings before tax were SEK 393 million (-60) and earnings after tax were SEK 297 million (-64).
+Net financial items for the period, excluding non-recurring items, amounted to SEK -44 million (-46).
+Non-recurring items, related to the refinancing transaction in 2016, amounted to SEK 430 million.
+Please refer to note 10.
+Bong posted a profit before tax of SEK 1 million (393) and the result after tax was SEK -9 million (297).

-Bong's total light packaging sales amounted to SEK 399 million (398).
-Currency fluctuations had a negative impact on light packaging sales of SEK -7 million compared with the corresponding period in 2015.
+Bong's total light packaging sales amounted to SEK 415 million (399).
+Currency fluctuations had a negative impact on light packaging sales of SEK 3 million compared with the corresponding period in 2016.